mpilgrem/ansi-terminal/README.md

 -   Reporting the position of the cursor
 -   Scrolling the screen up or down
 -   Changing the title of the terminal

-By using emulation, it is compatible with versions of 'Command Prompt' and 'PowerShell' on Windows that did not recognise 'ANSI' escape codes before Windows 10 version 1511 was released in November 2015.

 If you like this, you may be interested in [ansi-wl-pprint](http://github.com/batterseapower/ansi-wl-pprint), which